Sales Compensation Plans: Everything You Need to Know

 As mentioned above, sales compensation plans are generally made up of three main factors: salary, commission, and bonuses.

-A salary is a fixed amount of money paid to a salesperson before they meet their quota.
+A salary is a fixed amount of money paid to a salesperson before they meet their sales quota.

 For some salespeople, salary is the only component of their compensation package.
 They receive the same amount of compensation per year, regardless of whether or not they meet their goals.